isomerpages/mlaw-cmc/index.md

       id: infocols
       linktext: Learn more
       infoboxes:
-        - title: We Safeguard Your Privacy
+        - title: Privacy
-          description: At  the CMC, your privacy is protected.
-Mediation discussions and your identity remain strictly confidential.
+          description: We protect your privacy.
+Identity and discussions are kept confidential.
-        - title: Your Time Matters to Us
+        - title: Time
-          description: Our 2-hour sessions run weekdays or Saturday mornings.
-Need more time?
-Just let us know.
-We’re here to help!
+          description: An average mediation session is 2-hours long, available on weekday afternoons or Saturday mornings.
-        - title: We Are Located Near You
+        - title: Location
-          description: The CMC offers in-person mediation at 16 venues islandwide or virtual sessions.
-It's convenient and accessible for you.
+          description: We offer in-person mediation at 18 locations island wide and virtually.
-        - title: We Understand Affordability Matters
+        - title: Cost
           description: Mediation at the CMC is free.
-This includes any additional mediation sessions that you may require.
   - infocols:
       title: More reasons why mediation is for you
       id: infocols
       linktext: Learn more
       infoboxes:
-        - title: Craft Flexible Solutions Together
+        - title: Solutions
-          description: Mediation helps you explore creative, workable solutions tailored to your needs, with guidance from our mediators.
+          description: We help you find creative, workable solutions tailored to your needs.
-        - title: We Preserve Your Relationships Post-Mediation
+        - title: Relationships
-          description: We help you maintain harmony at home and in your neighbourhood, even after resolving conflicts.
+          description: We know how important it is to have harmony at home and in your neighbourhood.
-        - title: We Provide A Safe Space To Resolve Disputes
+        - title: Safe
-          description: In a calm, neutral space, our mediations help to turn tension into understanding and resolution.
+          description: Use our calm and neutral space to discuss and turn tension into understanding and resolution.
   - infobar:
       title: Mediation at the CMC
       id: infobar
-      description: CMC helps resolve relational and community disputes in Singapore.
+      description: We help to resolve relational and community disputes in Singapore.
-        Our trained mediators guide you with empathy to find practical solutions.
       button: FIND OUT MORE
       url: https://cmc.mlaw.gov.sg/apply-for-mediation/our-services/
   - infopic:
       title: Our Story
       id: infopic
-      description: Discover the heart of the CMC and our commitment to resolving conflicts.
-Click to learn how we can support you through mediation.
+      description: Discover why we do what we do.
       button: FIND OUT MORE ABOUT US
       url: https://cmc.mlaw.gov.sg/about-us/about-us/
       image: /images/Web Revamp pics/Handshake_Icon.png